How to Block IP Addresses in WordPress

 Step 1: Designate IP Addresses

 First, using one of the above methods, determine the IP addresses you need to block.
-From either the WordPress Comments page or your activity log, copy and paste the IPs you want to blacklist into a separate document.
+From either the WordPress Comments page or your activity log, copy and paste the IPs you want to block into a separate document.

-Using copy and paste is important here, as it prevents you from making typos that could blacklist the wrong users.
+Using copy and paste is important here, as it prevents you from making typos that could block the wrong users.
 It’s even possible to accidentally block yourself from your own website, so it’s worth taking your time and being careful.

 With your IP addresses copied, head to your WordPress dashboard and navigate to Settings > Discussion in the sidebar.
 This brings up all the comment settings for your site: